AP PHOTOS: Scars remain in German region year after floods

 Prosecutors are still investigating whether officials made mistakes in their response to the disaster.
 Survivors said they received little notice from authorities that waters would rise so dramatically, even though meteorologists had warned of possible flooding for days.

-Scientists say the floods of 2021 highlight how no region of the world is safe from the impacts of climate change.
+Experts say the floods of 2021 highlight how no region of the world is safe from the impacts of global warming.

+The head of Germany's disaster protection agency warned that parts of the country may need to be declared no-go zones for housing in future.

+“Some areas shouldn't be resettled due to climate change and the acute risk of natural disasters and catastrophic floods,” Ralph Tiesler said in an interview with the Funke media group published Wednesday.
+“This is a question that needs to be raised along the coastline too.”

 Such warnings have some in the Ahr valley wondering whether disasters that were once thought to strike only every century could happen again soon.
 And whether it’s better to rebuild that broken bridge and clean those mud-caked belongings — or simply move away.